andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 ![3\^{ {\\hat{d}} } - 1](https://latex.codecogs.com/png.latex?3%5E%7B%20%7B%5Chat%7Bd%7D%7D%20%7D%20-%201 "3^{ {\hat{d}} } - 1")
 higher-dimensional neighbors.
-So, even though the number of points I'd have to track grows polynomially, I still had that pesky exponential factor in building my neighbor map.
-And at high dimensions, that exponential factor dominates over everything.
+So, even though the number of points I'd have to track grows polynomially, I still had that pesky exponential factor in building my neighbor cache.
+At high dimensions, that exponential factor dominates over everything.

 So put on your hard hats and working boots ... we're going to dive deep into the